liut/kedge-svelte/README.md

 * List all torrents
 * Realtime sync stats of torrents
 * Delelet a torrent (with data optional)
+* Post a torrent file to add

 ## TODO

-* Post a torrent file to add
+* Add support magnet
+* General configurability

 ## Developing